AzJRC/log_ingestion_pipeline_gso/wef/README.md

 If you have this issue, the problem is likely the same as above but the read permissions must be granted to another log file.

-Granting read permissions to the Security Log was easy via GPO because there was a specific policy setting where to configure it, but for non-trivial logs we need to do the configuration manually in the registry.
+Granting read permissions to the Security Log was easy via GPO because there was a specific policy setting where to configure it (there are also GPO settings for the Application, Setup and System logs), but for non-trivial logs we need to do the configuration manually in the registry.

 ```diff
 - Warning: Modifying the registry is dangerous.
 Make sure to backup your system before touching any registry key if you do not want to break your computer completely.
 ```

 You can check [this webpage](https://learn.microsoft.com/en-us/troubleshoot/windows-server/group-policy/set-event-log-security-locally-or-via-group-policy#configure-event-log-security-locally) for more information on how to grant permissions to an event log via the Windows Registry.
-It is highly possible that the Event Log Reader group or the Network Service do not have read access to a channel specified in the subscription pointed out in the event message.
-Use `wevtutil.exe` to verify.
+It is highly possible that the Event Log Reader group or the Network Service do not have read access to a channel specified in the subscription pointed out in the event message (You can use `wevtutil.exe` to verify).

+Based on experience, a subscription will trigger an `EventID 103: The subscription <Subscription Name> is unsubscribed.` in the `Microsoft-Windows-Eventlog-ForwardingPlugin/Operational` log of the WEC client if none of the queries can be executed (because of a client-side issue).
+The subscription is then moved to a pasive *disabled* state.

+If at least one query can be executed, instead of an event id 103, the event will be `EventID 101: The subscription <Subscription Name> is created, but one or more channels in the query could not be read at this time.`.
+Again, the reason of one queries working and others not is very likely to be permission issues with the `Network Service` accessing some privileged or sensible logs.

 ### Everything looks fine but my collector still does not have any client connected to it